dlang/dlang.org/CONTRIBUTING.md

 * The C++ compiler for your platform (invokable as `gcc`)
 * Optional: `latex` for building the pdf documentation
 * Optional: `kindlegen` for building the Kindle documentation
-* If you're running OSX, make sure you have some version of `libevent` installed

 ## Getting the code